matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. A cheat sheet for Clean Code's advice can be found [here](https://www.planetgeek.ch/wp-content/uploads/2014/11/Clean-Code-V2.4.pdf).
 1. The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) in particular is something you should keep in mind while writing code.
 1. Code is read way more frequently than it's written.
 Keep that in mind when coming up with names and laying out code.
-1. One of the overarching pieces of advice from Clean Code (R. Martin) and Refactoring (M. Fowler and K.Beck) is that refactoring should be done in more discrete steps than you probably think.
-In combination with good tests, this means that the code is never broken for too long, and you always know what broke it.
-1. Comments are often a sign that something should be renamed/refactored.
-Using the actual code to document the code is less prone to rot.
-1. The `Migration` method of refactoring functions is especially handy: instead of trying to fix all references to the old function at once, make the old function call your new one so you can change over one at a time.
-This is especially useful for API changes, and is a good way to deprecate things without losing DRYness.
 1. "I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.", [Linus Torvalds](https://lwn.net/Articles/193245/)
 1. "... \[Data processing\] is what most programs do most of the time.
 Sure, there is a computational aspect to programs.
 There is quality of implementation issues to this, but there is nothing wrong with saying: programs process data.
 Because data is information.
 Information systems ... this should be what we are doing, right? ...", [Rich Hickey, Creator of Clojure](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ClojureMadeSimple.md).
 1. "Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming.", [Rob Pike, creator of Go](https://www.lysator.liu.se/c/pikestyle.html)
 1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unncessarily than debug errors due to unexpected modifications.", Martin Fowler, Refactoring P.173
-1. Replacing primitives with objects can be really powerful.
-You've already encountered this with Banned-word-bot development, and you should look out for it more.
 1. Prefer immutable data when possible.
 It'll save you tons of headaches.
 The Functional Programming people have the right idea.
 Doing things by value instead of reference is one way to do this.
 (Martin Fowler, Refactoring, P.252)
 1. You'll still want references if you need shared data though.
-1. If you're swapping a reference to a value, don't forget to make sure you have a value-based equality method for it.
-1. If you're using a switch statement, it's worth considering if you could be doing it polymorphically instead.
-Especially if the logic is complicated or repeated elsewhere.
-1. Consider replacing special case code by making a class/object for the case.
-I.E.: an `UnkownCustomer` class, that returns the default values, instead of checking everywhere if the customer is unknown then doing special cases.
 1. Like Clean Code and Refactoring both suggest, avoid flag arguments if you can.
 Better to have explicit functions for both cases.
 Makes things more clear.
 1. Sometimes, like for personal throwaway scripts, clean code isn't worth it.
 To quote [Larry Hastings](https://www.youtube.com/watch?v=Jd8ulMb6_ls) "Write Sloppy Code, Solve Your Problem".
 1. At least in personal automation stuff: fail fast, and fail loudly.